 The yearly Advent of Code contest created by Eric Wastl is currently being held at adventofcode.com.
-That means the site is sprouting two daily programming challenges — until Christmas — to see who can solve them the fastest.
-But it is not just about being fast, of course, Advent of Code is also a great way to improve your programming skills with daily puzzles.
+That means the site sprouts two daily programming challenges — until Christmas — to see who can solve them the fastest.
+But it is not just about being fast, Advent of Code is also a great way to improve your programming skills with daily puzzles.
 And because everyone gets the same puzzles it is also a great way to share and discuss results, and above all, learn.

 Though I knew of Advent of Code, I hadn’t participated before, but it seems two days, and four puzzles later, I am sort of in.